n3mo/data-science/README.md

 (tdm corpus)
 ```

 Calculates a term-document-matrix for the text in `corpus` (wherein matrix rows correspond to words/tokens and columns to individual documents).
-More specifically, the **term frequency-inverse document frequency** (tf-idf) matrix is returned.
+More specifically, the **term frequency-inverse document frequency** (tf-idf) matrix is returned. `corpus` should be a list of values as returned by `document->tokens`.
 The racket/math matrix is returned in a list along with a list of words/tokens found across all documents.
 The order of the list of tokens corresponds to the rows in the returned tdm.

 Examples: